andrew/ultimate-awesome/README.md

 - [awesome-webots](https://github.com/lukicdarkoo/awesome-webots) - Awesome Webots.
 - [awesome-service-workers](https://github.com/mbj36/awesome-service-workers) - A Collection of some awesome Service-Workers resources.
 Feel Free to contribute if u feel it's worth adding in this repository.
 - [awesome-drupal](https://github.com/nirgn975/awesome-drupal) - Useful resources for Drupal CMS 💧.
+- [awesome-dojo](https://github.com/petk/awesome-dojo) - A curated list of awesome Dojo JavaScript Toolkit libraries, resources and other shiny things.
 - [awesome-reconsidera-takeaway](https://github.com/reconsidera/awesome-reconsidera-takeaway) - 《数字极权时代生存手记》的工具包.
 - [awesome-phoenix](https://github.com/samrocksc/awesome-phoenix) - Awesome List for Phoenix.
 - [awesome-ai-papers](https://github.com/songqiang321/awesome-ai-papers) - This repository is used to collect papers and code in the field of AI.